There are two main ways of identifying trading strategies:

 2. Market prices are non-stationary

 Non-stationarity can break trading strategies but it is also the main source of profits.
 If market conditions do not change much, the strategies may continue to work.
 But if market conditions change significantly, strategies usually fail.
-If prices were stationary, there would be no profit potential due to lack of tradable trends in any timeframe.
+If prices were stationary, there would be no profit potential due to a lack of tradable trends in any timeframe.

 3. Validation becomes part of the process